andreybleme/andreybleme.github.io/_posts/2020-02-29-continuous-Integration-with-github-actions-and-cypress-end-to-end-tests.markdown

 **4.** Click the **Install the Cypress GitHub App** button.

 **5.** You will be redirected to github.com to complete the installation.
-Select the desired github organization or account to integrate with your cypress dashboard organization.
+Select the desired Github organization or account to integrate with your cypress dashboard organization.

 ![Select a GitHub organization](https://docs.cypress.io/img/dashboard/github-integration/select-gh-org.31c7ade5.jpg)